Outlining

-Cycle an individual subtree visibility with TAB.
+You can cycle the visibility of an individual subtree with TAB.
 Cycle global outline visibility with S-TAB (shift-tab) or C-u TAB.

 Bound to M-RET, insert an empty section heading at the current outline level.